dryu99/boonwegig-pub/README.md

   - [x] keep logger file writing for development, it's pre helpful
 - [ ] in chatgpt prompt add logic that checks for @ (means its an insta username)
 - [ ] look into finetuning: https://platform.openai.com/docs/guides/fine-tuning/preparing-your-dataset (more expensive tho)
+- [ ] fix time problems again sigh... go through localhost and look at bottom events where they're set 2025. these mostly seem invalid
-- [ ] when you finally scrape instagram_id for the initial scraped venues, turn the column NOT NULL
+- [x] when you finally scrape instagram_id for the initial scraped venues, turn the column NOT NULL
 - [x] find better way to handle error logging crap
   - [x] my error utils method isn't perfect for complicated errors and winston doesn't like it. would be cool if i could just pass in error to winston logger instead of doing all this json nonsense
 - [ ] do another sanity check on localhost frontend just to see that things make sense (e.g. artists being properly tagged, names make sense, dates make sense, links make sense)